trapeze-bell-peter/devise-jira-authenticable/README.md

     $ gem install devise-jira-authenticatable

+## Setup

+JIRA requires a username and password for authentication.
+In order to allow us to use other authentication strategies in parallel, we store user details in a separate model for `devise-jira-authenticable`.

+You then need to add `devise-jira-authenticable` as a strategy to your rails app.
+Therefore, run:

+    $ rails generate rails generate devise_radius_authenticatable:install <IP> <SECRET> [options]

 ## Usage

 As JIRA uses a username for authentication, Devise has to be configured with username authentication rather than the standard email authentication.

 TODO: Write usage instructions here